 Step 5.
 Accessing Spacewalk.

-https://hostname.yourdomain.com and complete the required the steps to finish the installation.
-If you are using a firewall, please open port 80 and 443 to enable access to the control panel.
+https://hostname.yourdomain.com and complete the required steps to finish the installation.
+If you are using a firewall, please open ports 80 and 443 to enable access to the control panel.